Walid Iqbal

-Walid Iqbal is a Pakistani politician, lawyer, law professor serving as a member of Senate of Pakistan from Punjab, Pakistan and the Chairperson of the Senate Committee on Human Rights.
+Walid Iqbal is a Pakistani politician, lawyer, law professor, and a member of Senate of Pakistan from Punjab, Pakistan and the Chairperson of the Senate Committee on Human Rights.
+He frequently participates in international conferences, panel discussions, and television talk shows.

+Early life and education

+Family background

-He is the grandson of poet and politician Allama Muhammad Iqbal, and the son of philosopher and former Senior Justice Javid Iqbal and judge Nasira Iqbal.
+Walid Iqbal is the grandson of Islamic philosopher and poet Muhammad Iqbal, and the son of Senior Justice Javid Iqbal and judge Nasira Iqbal.

+His maternal grandfather Dr Abdul Waheed was a diplomat who represented Pakistan at the League of Nations and was also the managing director of the Ferozsons publishing house while his maternal grandmother Saeeda Waheed was a Pakistan Movement activist and social worker.